 - Knowledge of culture, heritage and background of students and families

 - Profound understanding of educational equity, equity, racism and institutional racism, and the achievement gap

-- Excellent oral, written, people/human communication skills.
+- Excellent oral, written, and interpersonal communication skills.

 - Ability to understand and maintain confidentiality.